ngx-formly/ngx-formly/demo/src/app/guides/expression-properties.md

 # Formly Expressions

-You can use `hideExpression` to hide fields dynamically and `Expression Properties` for allows you to dynamically change many properties of a field.
+You can use `hideExpression` to hide fields dynamically and `expressionProperties` allow you to dynamically change many properties of a field.

 ## Expression Properties

 Expression Properties allows you to dynamically change many properties of a field.
 For example, you can disable a form field dynamically.
-The value of this property can be `string or function`. you can see an example using string value [here](https://stackblitz.com/edit/angular-formly-eehxjb?file=app/app.component.ts)
+The value of this property can be `string` or `function`.
+You can see an example using string value [here](https://stackblitz.com/edit/angular-formly-eehxjb?file=app/app.component.ts)

 ```typescript
 {